 These models would be attractive to owners of large orchards, who could then ‘value add’ to their fresh product.
-In the last two years the Excalibur range of models has been updated and designs improved.
+In the last few years the Excalibur range of models has been updated and designs improved.

 If you are wanting to enjoy the benefits of dried fruit or follow the raw food diet guidelines, then you will want to buy yourself one of these versatile machines.
 For instance, the benefits of bananas dried in the Excalibur Dehydrator include not only their obvious nutritional benefits but also their increased shelf life, reduced size and weight as well as the convenience of packing this delicious fruit for hiking, school lunches and as an emergency supply in the glove box.
 Quick snacks have never been so easy!

 Although the instruction booklet states that you do not need to rotate

 the trays, I would disagree when it comes to using very juicy fruit.

 Bananas are fine to stay in the machine with no rotation (although

 better results are achieved if the fruit is turned over half way through

 drying) but mangoes dry better on the 3rd to 7th trays.
 The first two

 trays and the last two trays benefit from a rotation about half way